nextgis/docs_ngcom/source/faq_webgis.rst

 Local account (your Web GIS account)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Historically, NextGIS' main service is Web GIS.
-Unlike other services that use centralized database of users, each Web GIS has its own account system that operates locally within that Web GIS.
+For each Web GIS it's possible to enable its own account system that operates locally within that Web GIS.

 These accounts are created in the Web GIS control panel by a user with appropriate authority (usually administrator).
-They are not tied to any E-mails.
-Local accounts are used for specific purposes, for example, creating `data collection projects <https://docs.nextgis.com/docs_ngcom/source/collector.html#collector-create-project>`_.
+They are not tied to any E-mails and don't have access to other functions of NextGIS platform, just to the Web GIS.